What to Expect from Civil Engineering Tenders

 - The equal opportunities policies you implement.

-Civil engineering tenders may require you to include detailed CVs of the team members proposed to work on the project.
+Construction contracts in the UK may require you to include detailed CVs of the team members proposed to work on the project.
 Contractors like to see that your employees are qualified, and you should demonstrate their suitability for the project at hand.
 Each CV should detail what the specific team member will be responsible for.
 You could include their:

 - Job title